 Jesse Walsh: Fred Krueger!
 He's inside me, and he wants to take me again!

-Lisa: Sometimes when I'm lying here in bed I can see Glen in his window across the way getting ready for bed.
+Lisa: 'Sometimes when I'm lying here in bed, I can see Glenn in the window across the way getting ready for bed.
 His body is slim and smooth, and I know I shouldn't watch him, but that part of me that wants him forces me to.
 That's when I weaken.
-That's when I want to go to him.
+That's when I want to go to him.'

 Jesse Walsh: Can I see that?

 Jesse Walsh: [Jesse begins to read the next page in the diary] 'March 15th - He comes to me at night, horrible, ugly, and dirty, under the sheets with me, tearing at my night gown with his steel claw.'

 Jesse Walsh: [Jesse silently flips the page] 'His name is Fred.
 And he keeps trying to take me to the boiler room.
 He wants to kill me.'

 Lisa: [Jesse flips the page, remaining silent] What is it?

 Lisa: [Jesse hands the diary back over to Lisa, as she reads] 'Tina is dead.'
 Jesse are you okay?